python-odin/odin/docs/ref/mapping/classes.rst

 assign_field
 ~~~~~~~~~~~~

-This is a special field that allows you to generate a value that is assigned to the resulting field.
+This is a special decorator that allows you to generate a value that is assigned to the resulting field.

 ``to_field``
     The string name or tuple of names of the field(s) to map to.
 The function that is being decorated must return a